UpdateHub/updatehub.github.io/docs/Integration-Guide/pushing.md

 $: bitbake <image> -c uhuarchive
 ```

 The generation of an update package is very simple.
 After the integration of the **UpdateHub** with your Yocto Project build is complete, the `bitbake` tool can be used to generate and upload the update package.
-The following command does all the needed work in order to push the packages to the **UpdateHub** management server:
+The following command does all the needed work in order to push the packages to the **UpdateHub** Cloud:

 ```
 $: bitbake <image> -c uhupush
 ```

-After running this, the **UpdateHub** management server will display that there is a new `Package` to update the `Devices` and you may start a `Rollout` through the dashboard.
+After running this, the **UpdateHub** Cloud will display that there is a new `Package` to update the `Devices` and you may start a `Rollout` through the interface.